-As businesses use social channels to grow their brands and generate leads, digital recruitment via social media is equally valid for recruiting talent.
-Social outlets such as LinkedIn, Indeed, and Glassdoor can be integral to the future of hiring.
-Eighty-six percent of HR professionals surveyed indicated recruitment is becoming more like marketing1.
-Posting job opportunities and targeting social media platforms may be a very successful way of recruiting talent that can be targeted to your industry and the skills you are seeking.
+As businesses use social channels to grow their brands and generate leads, digital recruitment via social media is equally valid for recruiting talent, especially younger hires.
+Platforms such as LinkedIn, Indeed, and Glassdoor can be integral to the future of hiring.
+Posting job opportunities and targeting social media platforms may be a very successful way of recruiting talent that can be targeted to your industry and the skills you're seeking in a new hire.
 You can even narrow searches to specific candidates who are actively seeking new employment opportunities.
 When your company uses modern recruitment tools like social media to build a relationship with your target audience, you are more likely to attract quality applicants and stay on top of hiring trends.

 Creating Diverse and Inclusive Environments

-When you're competing for talent in a tough employment market like the one we are in today, you can try pivoting your approach and consider what skills are needed to align with your culture and employer brand, rather than just focusing on the specific job that needs to be filled.
-For instance, soft skills, such as problem-solving, collaboration, and leadership, can be more challenging skills to hire for than hard skills like accounting, technical support, or cashier processes.
+When you're competing for talent in a tough employment market like the one we are in today, evaluate your approach and consider what skills are needed to align with your culture and employer brand, rather than just focusing on the specific job that needs to be filled.
+For instance, soft skills such as problem-solving, collaboration, and leadership can be more challenging skills to hire for than hard skills that could be learned like accounting, technical support, or cashier processes.
 A candidate's soft skills can significantly influence their ability to fit in with your culture.
-Explore recruiting for soft skills you might want to bring into your organization, knowing you may be able to train a candidate on some of the hard skills required to execute on the job, such as learning your administrative processes and technology platforms.
+Identify some soft skills you want to bring into your organization, knowing you may be able to train a candidate on some of the hard skills required to execute on the job, such as learning your administrative processes and technology platforms.

-To recruit and hire the best talent and stand out from the competition, employers may create a candidate experience that is compelling, positive, and distinct Employees may be looking to join a company aligned with their purpose and values, one that will help deliver meaning in their work.
+To recruit and hire the best talent and stand out from the competition, employers may create a candidate experience that is compelling, positive, and distinct.
+Employees may be looking to join a company aligned with their purpose and values, one that will help deliver meaning in their work.
 In addition, employees evaluate companies based on their employer brand: what they stand for, how they treat their employees, their company values, opportunities to learn and grow marketable skills, and competitive compensation and benefits.
-For example, one study found that 86% of women and 67 percent of men in the United States wouldn't join a company with a bad online reputation2.

 Providing ongoing opportunities for career development is one of the best benefits your organization can offer employees.
 It shows your commitment to their career well-being.
 Today's employees seek opportunities to develop skills that have marketable value both within the future of your business and outside of your employment.
 Help employees know what future skills are needed for success and provide opportunities to develop their skills sets and career paths to demonstrate you are invested in their growth and development.
 This will also help you stay abreast of current and impending recruitment and hiring needs to inform your talent acquisition strategy.